codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 * `Failed to write template value file Arguments to filesystem` error for builds with `codefresh-run` step.
 * Permission and missing scope error when running `codefresh validate yaml` command.
 * Step-member variables not supported between different parallel blocks.
-* Trigger for Azure DevOps creates builds for files ignored in modified files - Verify with Vadim
+* Trigger for Azure DevOps creates builds for files ignored in modified files.
 * `Failed - build runtime settings not configured` error for Hybrid Runner.
 * `build` step does not support images from different account for Amazon ECR (Elastic Container Registry).